 Provisions are recorded when a loss is considered probable and can be reasonably estimated.
 Judgment is necessary in assessing the likelihood that a pending claim or litigation against the Group will succeed, or a liability will arise, quantifying the possible range of final settlement.
 These judgments are made by management with the support of internal specialists, or with the support of outside consultants such as legal counsel.
 Because of the inherent uncertainties in this evaluation process, actual results may be different from these estimates.
+See notes 2(m), 14, and 20 to our consolidated financial statements.

-(2) Considering sales with multiple deliverables
+(2) Considering contracts with customers with multiple performance obligations